Toggle: English / Spanish

 Bypass of the artery (arterial bypass) to create a second source of blood supply

 Clot removal through a balloon catheter placed into the affected artery or through open surgery on the artery (embolectomy)

 Opening of the artery with a balloon catheter (angioplasty) with or without a stent

 How well a person does depends on the location of the clot and how much the clot has blocked blood flow.
 Arterial embolism can be serious if not treated promptly.

 The affected area can be permanently damaged.
 Amputation is needed in up to 1 in 4 cases.

 Arterial emboli can come back even after successful treatment.

 Go to the emergency room or call the local emergency number (such as 911) if you have symptoms of arterial embolism.

-Prevention begins with finding the source of the blood clot.
-Your health care provider may prescribe blood thinners (such as warfarin or heparin) to prevent clots from forming.
+Prevention begins with finding possible sources of a blood clot.
+Your provider may prescribe blood thinners (such as warfarin or heparin) to prevent clots from forming.
 Antiplatelet drugs may also be needed.

-You have a higher risk atherosclerosis and clots if you are:
+You have a higher risk atherosclerosis and clots if you: